RickJanssen500/S3-portfolio/learningoutcomesGP.md

    For the group project, I made a design for the dashboard.
 In the first design, I also included the maximum and minimum temperature and humidity.
    I presented this to the group members and the client. with the feedback I received on this,
-   So the client didn't want a max/min temperature and humidity on the sreen.
-He want to focus on a temperatur/humidity on specific locations.
+   So the client didn't want a max/min temperature and humidity on the screen.
+He want to focus on a temperature/humidity on specific locations.
    I modified the design and then asked for feedback on this again from both group members and the client.
    Until we had come to the final design. with which the client is happy.